 - 1. All students are to include one General Biblical Studies course each semester until degree requirements have been satisfied. - 2.
 First-year students enrolled full-time are to include GES 1122 in their first semester program. - 3.
-Students are not eligible to take any 4000 level EDU courses on this degree.
+Students must be approved to enter the Education program before taking any 4000 level EDU course.